SAS Macro : A Dynamic %Do Loop

-Suppose you need to pass a variable in loop based on the input defined in a macro.
+Suppose you need to pass a variable within a loop based on the input defined in a SAS macro using the %DO statement.

 %macro report (input=, var = , class=);